SalvadorBrandolin/SalvadorBrandolin/README.md

 I'm a Chemical engineer doing my PhD in chemical reactions engineering.
 Specifically, I study the enzymatic epoxidation of essential oils in biphasic media.

-I program principally in Python, I defend myself in Julia and I can do a little in modern Fortran.
+I program principally in Python, I defend myself in Julia and modern Fortran.

 ## My principal projects are: